 There were around 70 or 80 members at Bourton when Beddome first preached there, many coming in from the neighbouring villages, some from as far as 15 miles away, quite a distance to travel in inclement weather.
 Under this enthusiastic, if still immature, young preacher the congregation and membership grew markedly.
 In May 1743 some 48 new people joined the church, bringing the membership to 113.
 Shortly after that, the travelling backward and forward between the Cotswolds and Warwickshire came to an end and Beddome agreed to be the regular ‘teaching elder’ at Bourton.

 He was ordained on Monday, September 23 of that year.
 Bernard Foskett preached the charge, from 1 Timothy 4:12, Let no man despise thy youth, and one of the most eloquent preachers of the day, Joseph Stennett (1692-1758), preached to the church from Hebrews 13:17 Obey them that have the rule over you.
+It seems that it was Stennett's church that licensed Beddome to preach in February, 1740.
 (Stennett was the grandson of Edward Stennett [d 1691], son of Joseph Stennett 1663-1713 and father of a fellow Bristol student of Beddome's Joseph Stennett 1717-1769 as well as Samuel Stennett 1727-1795.
 He began in Abergavenny and was in Exeter for about 16 years, taking a strong stand against Peirce and Hallet in what later became the Salters Hall controversy.
 In 1637 he moved to Little Wild Street.
 In 1754 Edinburgh university made him a DD).

 Messers John Haydon (1714-1782) of Shortwood (later Tewkesbury), Edward Cooke (d 1770) of Pershore and William Fuller (d 1745) of Abingdon prayed.
 Beddome’s father was unable to be present but wrote promising his prayers and good wishes.
 The week before, the church had produced a formal written call to their ‘beloved brother Benjamin Beddome, to the office of teaching elder to us’.
 (Brooks, 24.
 See ms Bourton Church Book 1719-1802, 67, preserved in the archive of the Angus Library.
 Haykin has inadvertently written ‘preaching elder’, 172.
 The book says ‘teaching elder’ as do Brooks and Holmes).
 They also made quite clear that they would not stand in his way should there be a call from elsewhere.
 His duties included supplying the nearby church at Stow, which had recently come under the Bourton oversight when its membership had fallen below 25.
 According to Brooks there were soon a hundred members coming in from at least 20 parishes in the neighbourhood.
 (Brooks, 29.
 With Bourton and Stow, he mentions Barton, Broadwell, Burford, Clapton, Dunnington, Farmington, Hawling, Icomb, Longborough, Naunton, Salperton, Swell, Chipping and Hook Norton, Great and Little Rissington).